seifalmotaz/cruky_archived/README.md

 1. Install Dart from [Dart.dev](https://dart.dev/)

-2. Install the Cruky package with pubspec and github for now
+2. Install the Cruky package with pubspec and GitHub for now

 3. Create dart project with  `dart create nameOfProject`

-4. open the project with your favorite ide like  `vscode`
+4. open the project with your favorite idea like  `vscode`

 5. And let's get started

-First we must add `library` name for the file to import all routes in it and it must be uniqe import the package in the file
+First we must add a `library` name for the file to import all routes in it and it must be unique to import the package in the file

 ```dart
 library todos;